EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 3. :code:`"@type":"SINGLE_ROLL_ONLY"`

-    This maneuver option indicates that the pointing axis can be maneuvered about the roll axis (= y-axis of the NADIR_POINTING_FRAME) over a (single) range indicated by minimum and maximum roll angles.
+    This maneuver option indicates that the pointing axis can be maneuvered about the roll axis (= y-axis of the NADIR_POINTING frame) over a (single) range indicated by minimum and maximum roll angles.
 The resulting FOR characterized by a proxy-sensor is as follows:

-        * Reference orientation is the proxy-sensor at a roll-position (wrt to the NADIR_POINTING_FRAME) as follows:
+    * The proxy-sensor orientation is at a roll-position (wrt to the NADIR_POINTING frame) as follows:

         roll position = rollMin + 0.5 * (rollMax - rollMin)

-        * If input sensor FOV is CIRCULAR: proxy-sensor FOV is rectangular with:
+    * If input sensor FOV is CIRCULAR:

+        proxy-sensor FOV is rectangular with:

         angle width = (rollMax - rollMin) + input FOV diameter

         angle height = input FOV diameter

-        * If input sensor FOV is RECTANGULAR: proxy-sensor FOV is rectangular with:
+    * If input sensor FOV is RECTANGULAR:

+        proxy-sensor FOV is rectangular with:

         angle width  = (rollMax - rollMin) + input FOV angle width

         angle height = input FOV angle height

     .. figure:: single_rollonly_maneuver.png
         :scale: 75 %